Locally Consistent K-relations: Entailment and Axioms of Functional Dependence: Abstract

 \section{Abstract}

-Local consistency arises in diverse areas, including Bayesian statistics, relational databases, and quantum foundations.
-Likewise, the notion of functional dependence arises in all of these areas.
+Local consistency arises in diverse areas, including Bayesian statistics, relational databases, and quantum foundations, and so does the notion of functional dependence.
 We adopt a general approach to study logical inference in a setting that enables both global inconsistency and local consistency.
 Our approach builds upon pairwise consistent families of $K$-relations, i.e, relations with tuples annotated with elements of some positive commutative monoid.
 The framework covers, e.g., families of probability distributions arising from quantum experiments and their possibilistic counterparts.
 As a first step, we investigate the entailment problem for functional dependencies (FDs) in this setting.
-Notably, the transitivity rule for FDs is no longer sound, but can be replaced by two novel axiom schemes.
-We provide a complete axiomatisation and a PTIME algorithm for the entailment problem of unary FDs.
+Notably, the transitivity rule for FDs is no longer sound, but can be replaced by two novel axiom schemas.
+We provide a complete axiomatisation for, and establish NL-completeness of, the entailment problem of unary FDs, and demonstrate that even this restricted case exhibits context-dependent subtleties.
 In addition, we explore when contextual families over the Booleans have realisations as contextual families over various monoids.